-The introduction of these green cabs is intended to address the issue of a very limited number of available flag-gable cabs ever leaving the central city areas such as Manhattan and Central Heights due to the fact that work is more often in the busier parts of New York.
+The introduction of these green cabs is intended to address the issue of a very limited number of available cabs ever really leaving the central city areas as this is where more work tends to be.

 New York Coach Transfers

-Coach, Buses of Jitneys are another great way to get around the city.
+Buses of Jitneys and Coaches are another great way to get around the city.
 There are many predefined routes with shuttle services running to various destinations, and are often running transfer services all day.

 Shuttle coach services run from between and to all major New York airports; JFK, Newark and La Guardia.
 Other popular shuttle destinations include; The Strip, Grand Central Station, Penn Station and the Port Authority of NY.

 Other private coach and bus hire services are available.
-These are a great choice for travellers in larger groups.
+These are a great choice for travellers in larger groups or families.
 Many firms like these also provide exceptional sightseeing tours all over New York.
 Coach hire with driver firms are often charged at an hourly rate for the drivers time and vehicle rental.

 What to do in New York?

 Need some inspiration for your trip to The Big Apple?
 Below are just a few iconic landmarks for you to visit.

 Taxi Cost from JFK: $52 Flat Rate to Manhattan